criistian14/posmarket/README.md

 Posmarket it's a aftersales system

 # Changes
-Change the addresses of productos, users and reports Change db column fecha in ventas to timestamp
+- Change the addresses of productos, users and reports
+- Change db column fecha in ventas to timestamp
+- Create Historial complete
+- Car terminated

 # Resources you need, and what is included.
 Well, u will need depends on what are you want to do.